 At the rhythm of the tides, these channels, often dug by the hand of man, give life to ports.
 The barges leave the pontoons at rising tide to reach the oyster beds at the mouth of the Seudre.
 The egret and the heron take advantage of the low tide to come and peck in the mud.
 The colored huts become a pretext for walking, on foot or by bike on the Paths of the Seudre.
 All around, the maturing beds, where the oyster becomes “La Verte Marennes-Oléron”, reflect the light coming from the sky, like water mirrors.
 This mosaic landscape gives relief to our "flat country".

-Along the walk, you will discover a local flora: salicornia (the green bean from the sea, which you can taste "natural" freshly picked) and santonine, with a powerful smell and which was used for local recipes. absinthe.
-We also come here for local tastings with quite simply the opening of a dozen oysters or the eclade : mussels placed by hand, one by one, and covered with pine needles which are set on fire.
-Here, each hut has its history, its identity.
-They are a reflection of their owners; women and men who have been able to adapt their activity to the times: from salt trafficking to green tourism.
+Along the way, you will discover local flora: samphire (the green sea bean, which can be tasted "natural" freshly picked).
+As well as santonine, with its powerful scent and which was used in local absinthe recipes.
+People also come here for local tastings with the simple opening of a dozen oysters.
+Or the eclade : mussels placed by hand, one by one, and covered with pine needles that are set alight.
+Here, each cabin has its own story, its own identity.
+They reflect their owners.
+Women and men who have adapted their business to the times: from salt trafficking to green tourism.

 Was this content useful to you?